 Open to freshmen.
-This is a technical course designed to meet the need of science and engineering students.
-Topics covered include: vectors a vector products, equilibrium, moments of a force, motion, Newton's secondaw, . . . and the first and second law of thermodynamics.
-Prerequisi Mathematics 215 or consent of department.
+This is a technical course designed to meet the needs of science and engineering students.
+Topics covered include: vectors and vector products, equilibrium, moments of a force, motion, Newton's second law, . . . and the first and second law of thermodynamics.
+Prerequisite: Mathematics 215 or consent of department.
 Three lecture and four laboratory hours per week.